meicatalan-postgrad/customer-churn-prediction/README.md

 ### Customer Lifetime Value (LTV)

-By identifying and retaining at-risk customers earlier in their lifecycle:

-- Extending average customer tenure by even a few months increases overall LTV
+- Extending average customer tenure increases overall LTV
 - Early-stage retention (first 6 months) has the highest impact on long-term profitability

 ---

 ### Cost Efficiency

-Traditional retention strategies often apply broad incentives across all customers, leading to unnecessary spend.

-With predictive targeting:

-- Interventions are focused only on high-risk customers
+- Target interventions only on high-risk customers
-- Marketing and retention budgets are used more efficiently
+- Reduce unnecessary retention spending
-- Reduces over-discounting and improves return on retention spend
+- Improve return on marketing and retention investments

 ---

 ### Operational Impact

-From an operational standpoint, this model enables:

-- Prioritisation of high-risk customers for intervention
+- Enables prioritisation of high-risk customers
-- Integration into CRM or customer success workflows
+- Can be integrated into CRM workflows
-- Scalable and repeatable retention strategies
+- Supports scalable and repeatable retention strategies

 ---

 ### Strategic Value

-This approach reinforces a key shift:

 > From reactive service recovery → to proactive customer retention

-By embedding predictive insights into business processes, organisations can improve customer experience, reduce revenue leakage, and drive sustainable growth.
+This aligns with a governance-first approach where predictive models are embedded into structured decision-making workflows to ensure measurable outcomes.

+---

-## 9. Conclusion
+## 10. Conclusion

 This project demonstrates the end-to-end application of a machine learning pipeline to predict customer churn and generate actionable insights.